‘Tough balancing act’: Chinese, German leaders hold talks

-Chancellor Olaf Scholz hosts Premier Li Qiang for talks on Tuesday, seeking to recalibrate cooperation between Germany and China after Berlin branded Beijing a “systemic rival”.
+Chancellor Olaf Scholz hosted Premier Li Qiang for talks on Tuesday, seeking to recalibrate cooperation between Germany and China after Berlin branded Beijing a “systemic rival”.

 Li is on his first trip abroad since he was named premier in March and tasked with shoring up China’s sputtering post-Covid economy.